Understanding Integrations

 2. Automatically connected: Integrations can be automatically connected through a company's Integrations page →.

-3. Automatically discovered: Transcend Data Mapping automatically identifies and recommends silos that a company should add and then connect.
+3. Automatically discovered: Transcend Silo Discovery automatically identifies and recommends silos that a company should add and then connect.

 When an integration is connected, relevant datapoints and subdatapoints for that silo will automatically populate into the Data Inventory view →.

-Transcend Data Mapping also provides discovery and classification functionality through plugins.
+Transcend also provides discovery and classification functionality through plugins.
 There are two types of plugins that can be built into an integration:

 1. Silo Discovery: